apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 javax.net.ssl.trustStore            FLUME_SSL_TRUSTSTORE_PATH        Truststore location
 javax.net.ssl.trustStorePassword    FLUME_SSL_TRUSTSTORE_PASSWORD    Truststore password
-javax.net.ssl.trustStoreType        FLUME_SSL_TRUSTSTORE_TYPE        Truststore type (by default JKS)
+javax.net.ssl.trustStoreType        FLUME_SSL_TRUSTSTORE_TYPE        Truststore type (by default JKS) flume.ssl.include.protocols         FLUME_SSL_INCLUDE_PROTOCOLS      Protocols to include when calculating enabled protocols.
+A comma (,) separated list.
+                                                                     Excluded protocols will be excluded from this list if provided. flume.ssl.exclude.protocols         FLUME_SSL_EXCLUDE_PROTOCOLS      Protocols to exclude when calculating enabled protocols.
+A comma (,) separated list. flume.ssl.include.cipherSuites      FLUME_SSL_INCLUDE_CIPHERSUITES   Cipher suites to include when calculating enabled cipher suites.
+A comma (,) separated list.
+                                                                     Excluded cipher suites will be excluded from this list if provided. flume.ssl.exclude.cipherSuites      FLUME_SSL_EXCLUDE_CIPHERSUITES   Cipher suites to exclude when calculating enabled cipher suites.
+A comma (,) separated list.
 ==================================  ===============================  ==================================

 The SSL system properties can either be passed on the command line or by setting the ``JAVA_OPTS``